 b.Medicare tax: Also withhold 1.45% of each employee’s taxable wages.
 You will need to match this tax as well.
 For employees who earn more than $200,000 in taxable wages, you need to withhold what’s called an Additional Medicare Tax of 0.9%.
 Only the employee is responsible for paying the Additional Medicare Tax.

-Calculating taxes in New York is a little trickier than other states.
-The state as a whole has a progressive income tax that ranges from 4.00% to 8.82%, depending on an employee’s income level and their W-4 allowances.
+Calculating taxes in New York is a little trickier than in other states.
+The state as a whole has a progressive income tax that ranges from 4.00% to 8.82%, depending on an employee’s income level.
 There is also a supplemental withholding rate of 9.62% for bonuses and commissions.

 In New York state, an employee’s tax burden can also vary based on location.
 Specifically, residents of New York City or Yonkers are subject to additional income taxes: